ATLANTA (AP) — The last thing Matt Olson wanted to do was hit the ball.

 There was little indication of all the drama to come in extra winnings.

-Through nine innings, the teams had combined with just seven hits and 21 strikeouts.
+Through nine innings, the teams had combined for just seven hits and 21 strikeouts.

 “When runs are at a premium, you know it’s going to take a big hit,” Braves manager Brian Snitker said.
 “They got some, we got one more.”